 \textbf{Feature Learning Theory for Two-Layer Networks.} The feature learning theory of two-layer neural networks as proposed in various recent studies \citep{wen2021toward, allen2022feature, chen2022towards, cao2022benign,zhou2022towards, chidambaram2023provably, allen-zhu2023towards, kou2023benign, simsek2023should} aims to explore how features are learned in deep learning.
 This theory extends the theoretical optimization analysis beyond the scope of the neural tangent kernel (NTK) theory \citep{jacot2018neural, du2018gradient, du2019gradient, allen2019convergence, arora2019fine}.
-Various data assumptions about feature-noise structure are made in these feature learning works.
-Assuming a sparse coding model, \citet{wen2021toward} studied the feature learning process of self-supervised contrastive learning, and~\citet{allen2022feature} proposed a principle called feature purification to explain the inner workings of adversarial training. \citet{allen-zhu2023towards} assumed the so-called “multi-view” data with patch structure to understand the benefits of ensembles in deep learning.
-Following this multi-view data assumption, \citet{chidambaram2023provably} showed that data mix-up algorithm can provably learn diverse features to improve generalization. \citet{cao2022benign,kou2023benign} explored the benign overfitting phenomenon of two-layer convolutional neural networks by leveraging a technique of signal-noise decomposition. \citet{zhou2022towards} studied feature condensation and prove that, for two-layer network with small initialization, input weights of hidden neurons condense onto isolated orientations at the initial training stage. \citet{simsek2023should} focused on the regression setting and study the compression of the teacher network, and they found that weight vectors, whether copying an individual teacher vector or averaging a set of teacher vectors, are critical points of the loss function.
+Among these feature learning works, there exist various data assumptions about feature-noise structure.
+Based on the data assumption of sparse coding model, \citet{wen2021toward} study feature learning process of self-supervised contrastive learning, and \citet{allen2022feature} propose a principle called feature purification to explain the workings of adversarial training. \citet{allen-zhu2023towards} utilize multi-view-based patch-structured data assumption to understand the benefits of ensembles in deep learning.
+Following the multi-view data proposed in \citet{allen-zhu2023towards}, \citet{chidambaram2023provably} show that data mix-up algorithm can provably learn diverse features to improve generalization. \citet{cao2022benign,kou2023benign} explore the benign overfitting phenomenon of two-layer convolutional neural networks by leveraging a technique of signal-noise decomposition. \citet{zhou2022towards} study feature condensation and prove that, for two-layer network with small initialization, input weights of hidden neurons condense onto isolated orientations at the initial training stage. \citet{simsek2023should} focus on the regression setting and study the compression of the teacher network, and they find that weight vectors, whether copying an individual teacher vector or averaging a set of teacher vectors, are critical points of the loss function.